gherardobertini/php-mongo-demo/Readme.md

 # Php MongoDB Demo

-This demo resume principal method for PHP to work with Mongo DB
+This demo resumes principal method for PHP to work with Mongo DB

 # Install